-Mozambique's port city of Beira was badly hit by Cyclone Idai two months ago.
+Mozambique’s port city of Beira was badly hit by Cyclone Idai in 2019.
 While working for the Arcadis Shelter programme, Dutch engineer Bas Agerbeek travelled to Beira to help with the reconstruction.
 How are the residents recovering their city?

 Cyclone Idai landed on the night of March 14, 2019 near the coast of Beira.
 It turned out to be one of the most catastrophic tropical storms ever, along the east coast of Africa.
 Idai made scars in the landscape: with wind speeds of 185 kilometres per hour on average, two-thirds of all roofs in the slum of Chota were blown away.